basecamp/handbook/where-we-work.md

 ## From a coworking space

 If working from home or from a coffee shop doesn’t suit you, then trying a coworking space might just do the trick.
-Basecamp offers a $200/month stipend towards a desk in such a place.